nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### Takeaway

-You know how to allocate process resources, tweak those allocations based on the utilization report, and adapt based on the compute environment.
+You know how to allocate process resources, tweak those allocations based on the utilization report, and use a profile to adapt the allocations to the compute environment.

 ### What's next?